 As leaders, how do we message this decision in a way that “lessens the blow” and allows families to believe they are being heard?
 How do we keep their trust while making a decision that they may not agree with?
 What can help them better understand the decision that was made, even if it wasn’t what they thought was best for their child?

-If schools don’t get this right, not only are people’s health at stake, but enrollment numbers and trust will significantly be impacted.
+If schools didn’t get the reopening in-person decision right, not only was people’s health at stake, but enrollment numbers and trust could have been significantly impacted.

-All of these questions are extremely difficult to tackle but crucial to school and district reopening plans.
+All of these questions were extremely difficult to tackle but crucial to school and district reopening plans.

 Here are four actions leaders can take to message a difficult decision: